pspacek/draft-ietf-deleg-base/draft-ietf-deleg.md

 * server-address4: a set of IPv4 addresses in 4-byte wire format
 * server-address6: a set of IPv6 addresses in 16-byte wire format
 * server-name: a full-qualified domain name in uncompressed wire format
-* indirect: a full-qualified domain name in uncompressed wire format
+* include-name: a full-qualified domain name in uncompressed wire format

 Future documents might define additional actions, and might also define key-value pairs that modify actions.